 - Specific to a particular environment: Data that changes from environment to environment

-Once you split data into two categories above, create file (or files, depending on your project) for common data and since it’s common for all environment, only one copy needs to be created.
-For environment specific data, create each file for each environment.
+Once you split data into two categories above, create file (or files, depending on your project) for common data and since it’s common for all environments, only one copy needs to be created.
+For environment-specific data, create each file for each environment.
 So, for example, if you have 5 files and 3 environments, create 5*3=15 files.
 I.e 5 files each for 3 environments.
-Now, put common file(s) in your automation project structure as suitable.
-For environment specific file, put each file into its own environment folder.
+Now, put a common file(s) in your automation project structure as suitable.
+For environment-specific files, put each file into its own environment folder.
 Below is a visual sample of what we discussed here.

-Best example for environment specific data is URL of any web application as URL is always environment specific and should be kept in environment specific folder.
+The best example for environment-specific data is URL of any web application as URL is always environment-specific and should be kept in environment-specific folder.
 Example for common data is shipping address, which can be common for different environments as we can keep the address same across different environments

 If application is supposed to be accessed by global audience, you are likely to test application for various locale.
 For those who are not aware of locale, Locale=language+country.
 For e.g. en-US means US English and en-GB means UK english. en-US and en-GB are known as locales.